Prerequisites

 Algorithm

-1. Initialize a global counter to track uni-value subtrees.
+- Initialize a global counter to track uni-value subtrees.

-2. Define a recursive DFS function that returns true if the subtree rooted at the current node is a uni-value subtree.
+trueif the subtree rooted at the current node is a uni-value subtree. - Base case: if the node is

-4. Recursively check the left and right subtrees.
+null, returntrue. - Recursively check the left and right subtrees.

-5. If both subtrees are uni-value:
+- If both subtrees are uni-value:

-• Check if the right child exists and has a different value; if so, return false.
+false. - Check if the right child exists and has a different value; if so, return

-• Increment the counter and return true.
+false. - Increment the counter and return

-7. Call DFS on the root and return the counter.
+false(one of the subtrees is not uni-value). - Call DFS on the root and return the counter.

 class Solution: